Blog post

 SonarQube has always had a rich plugin Marketplace, with much of SonarQube's functionality originally delivered as plugins and many additional needs being met by community-maintained plug...

-SonarQube has always had a rich plugin Marketplace, with much of SonarQube's functionality originally delivered as plugins and many additional needs being met by community-maintained plugins.
-But since October 2019, all SonarSource-provided functionality is bundled with SonarQube.
+SonarQube Server has always had a rich plugin Marketplace, with much of SonarQube Server's functionality originally delivered as plugins and many additional needs being met by community-maintained plugins.
+But since October 2019, all SonarSource-provided functionality is bundled with SonarQube Server.
 That means any plugins you're using today probably come from third parties (unless you're writing your own).
 If you're using 3rd-party plugins, you're obviously already aware of the benefits.
 With this blog post, we want to make sure you're also aware of the risks.
 Because there are risks.

 That doesn't mean there's not the potential for things to go wrong.
 In the 8.9 LTS we added some restrictions on what plugins can do in order to limit the risks.
 But if we closed all the doors, plugins wouldn't be able to accomplish much, so they still have access to a powerful API.
 And we don't have plans to change that.
 We don't want to interfere with plugins' ability to deliver value or your ability to use them.